2011 Bahraini uprising: 2022

 Serbia extradited a Bahraini political dissident to Bahrain in the early hours of January 24, 2022, despite an order by the European Court of Human Rights that specifically prohibited his extradition pending more information, Human Rights Watch said today.
 Bahraini authorities had previously subjected the dissident, Ahmed Jaffer Muhammad, 48, to torture and ill-treatment.

 2023

 On May 30, the Saudi authorities executed two Bahrainis, Sadiq Thamer and Jaafar Sultan, for allegedly "joining a terrorist cell."
-Hundreds of Bahrainis took to the streets in several Bahraini regions to protest against the execution of the two young men by the Saudi authorities; the two were arrested on May 8, 2015, on the King Fahd Causeway, which connects Saudi Arabia and Bahrain.
+Hundreds of Bahrainis took to the streets in several Bahraini regions to protest against the execution of the two young men by the Saudi authorities The two young men, Jaafar Sultan and Sadiq Thamer, were arrested on May 8, 2015 on the King Fahd Causeway, which connects Saudi Arabia and Bahrain.
 The Saudi authorities later charged them with preparing to blow up the bridge.
 Both Sultan and Thamer denied the charges against them, considering them to be politically motivated.
 Human rights organizations have documented their torture by Saudi security forces to extract confessions during detention.